oVirt/ovirt-site/source/tutorial/crashcourse.html.md

 ### Level 3: Data Center Under Attack

-Opening new modal dialog upon login is just too easy.
+Opening new modal dialog on user login is just too easy.
 What if the aliens from outer space wanted to invade your precious Data Centers?
 Let's make this happen and move the battle from generic dialog into Data Center main tab.

 Here, we want to do following things: